Skip navigation

 A further strand of Charlotte’s research focuses on the history of Russia’s border states in war and revolution.
 She has published both articles and a book (Antonius Piip, Zigfrids Meierovics and Augustinas Voldemaras: the Baltic States, in the Haus series 'Makers of the Modern World: The Peace Conferences of 1919-23 and their aftermath) on the representation of Estonia, Latvia and Lithuania at the post-First World War peace conference in Paris, and in 2018 she took part in an international summer school to mark the centenary of the independence of Georgia.

-Charlotte is currently working on a book project that explores the relationship between Russian émigré activists and western publics, from the late tsarist era to the present.
+Charlotte is currently working on a book project that explores the activity of generations of Russian emigre activists abroad, from the mid 19th century to the present.
 She is a member of the editorial board of the Royal Historical Society’s New Perspectives book series, and a member of the editorial board of the journals Revolutionary Russia and Labour History Review.
 From 2017 to 2021 was the Secretary of History UK, the national body promoting history in higher education.
 She is a Fellow of the Royal Historical Society and a Senior Fellow of the Higher Education Academy.

 • Please visit the Pure Research Information Portal for further information